2016 Railway budget of India: Safety

-A target to eliminate all unmanned railway crossings by 2020 was announced.
-There are about 11,000 unmanned crossings in India.
+A target to eliminate all unstaffed railway crossings by 2020 was announced.
+There are about 11,000 unstaffed crossings in India.
 The 2015 budget had allocated ₹6581 crore to eliminate 3,500 of these crossing.
 But by February 2016, work had been completed on only 1,000 of them.
 CCTVs will be installed in major stations.
 It was also announced that travel insurance will be offered to passengers.

 Convenience and comfort

 New SMART (Specially Modified Aesthetic Refreshing Travel) coaches will be introduced, which will be roomier and have automatic doors, entertainment and vending machines.
 FM radio stations will be invited to provide entertainment at selected stations.
 The railway magazine, Rail Bandhu, will be now published in all regional languages and would be available for purchase to reserved passengers.

 Facilities for senior citizens, women and disabled individuals

 The budget introduced some new facilities for senior citizens, women and disabled individuals.
 The number of lower berths reserved for senior citizens was increased by 50% to about 120 per train.
 Under the reserved category, 33% was earmarked for women travelers.
 In all coaches, the middle bays were reserved for women.
 A 24-hours helpline for women was announced.
 Women traveling with infants will provided with baby foods, milk, hot water and diaper-changing boards on trains and stations under the "Janani Seva" initiative.

 It was also announced that disabled individuals will be able to register once online to avail concession.
 New Braille-enabled coaches will be introduced.
 Wheelchairs will be allowed to be booked online.
 Under the Accessible India Campaign, all stations currently under redevelopment will be made disabled-friendly.